 N.B.
-Some half-price Tattoo tickets for the preview show on the Thursday 11 August (when the media are recording the performance) on sale in July.
-The show is exactly the same as performed on other nights, with the exception that press photographers and television cameras are among some of the performers.
+Half-price Tattoo tickets for the preview show on Thursday 3 August (tbc - when the media are recording the performance), typically go on sale around a month before the first show.
+The show is exactly the same as performed on other nights, with the exception that press photographers and television cameras are among some of the performers recording the show.

 Covid-19 and the Edinburgh Tattoo

 The year 2020 would have been the 70th Anniversary of the Tattoo.
 The show was dubbed "The Platinum Edition", and would celebrate the Tattoo's "enduring ability to link the Armed Forces with society and bring people together to celebrate the cultures and heritage of allies and friends".

 It was due to commemorate the rich maritime heritage of the Royal Navy and tie into Scotland’s Year of Coasts and Waters.
 The Royal Navy, known as the Senior Service for being the eldest of the British Armed Forces, was lined up to be the lead for 2020.

 Of course, due to Covid-19, it was cancelled.

 A year later, the conditions were still not ripe for such a large capacity event, even though restrictions had eased significantly.